Fast Byzantine Total Order Broadcast: Flutter

 This section includes proof sketches of the correctness of each of \tobal's property.
-Proofs to the fullest extent of formal detail are provided in \cref{subsection:tob.noduplicationintegrity,subsection:tob.agreementtotalorder,subsection:tob.validity}.
+Proofs to the fullest extent of formal detail are provided in \cref{section:tob.correctness}.

-\para{No Duplication} The $delivered$ set guards the deliveries, it is extended upon delivery.
+\paragraph{No Duplication.} The $delivered$ set guards the deliveries, it is extended upon delivery.

-\para{Integrity} A correct server proposes to deliver a message $m$ from a client $\client$ only upon receiving $m$ directly from $\client$.
-As such, unless $\client$ issued $m$, no correct server ever proposes delivering $m$ and, by \con's \validity, $m$ is rejected.
+\paragraph{Integrity.} A correct server proposes to deliver a message $m$ from a client $\client$ only upon receiving $m$ directly from $\client$.
+Unless $\client$ issued $m$, no correct server ever proposes delivering $m$ and, by \con's \validity, $m$ is rejected.

-\para{Agreement and Total Order} Upon receiving a message $m$ issued by client $\client$ with bet $b$, a correct server $\server$ relays $\rp{\client, m, b}$ to every other server.
+\paragraph{Agreement and Total Order.} Upon receiving a message $m$ issued by client $\client$ with bet $b$, a correct server $\server$ relays $\rp{\client, m, b}$ to every other server.
 As a result, every correct server eventually observes $\rp{\client, m, b}$ (\ie adds $\rp{\client, m, b}$ to $observed$).
 Moreover, if $\server$ does not submit any proposal to $\conin\qp{\rp{\client, m, b}}$ by time $b$, $\server$ eventually proposes $\false$ to $\conin\qp{\rp{\client, m, b}}$.
 Hence, every correct server eventually submits a proposal to $\conin\qp{\rp{\client, m, b}}$: by the Termination and Agreement of \con, every correct server eventually records the same decision from $\conin\qp{\rp{\client, m, b}}$.
 Moreover, if $\server$ does not mark $\rp{\client, m, b}$ as a candidate (\ie $\server$ does not add $\rp{\client, m, b}$ to $candidates$), then $\conin\qp{\rp{\client, m, b}}$ decides $\false$.
 Indeed, if $\server$ does not mark $\rp{\client, m, b}$ as a candidate then, upon observing $\rp{\client, m, b}$, $\server$'s lock time is greater or equal to $b$.
-Because links are FIFO, at least $\rp{4\faultcount + 1}$ servers, of which at least $\rp{3\faultcount + 1}$ are correct, announced that their local time reached $b$ before relaying $\rp{\client, m, b}$ to $\server$.
+Because links are FIFO, at least $4\faultcount + 1$ servers, of which at least $3\faultcount + 1$ are correct, announced that their local time reached $b$ before relaying $\rp{\client, m, b}$ to $\server$.
 A correct server $\serversecondary$ proposes $\false$ to $\conin\qp{\rp{\client, m, b}}$ unless $\serversecondary$ observes (and relays) $\rp{\client, m, b}$ before $b$.
-This proves that at least $\rp{3\faultcount + 1}$ correct servers propose $\false$ to $\conin\qp{\rp{\client, m, b}}$ and, by the \validity of \con, $\conin\qp{\rp{\client, m, b}}$ decides $\false$.
+This proves that at least $3\faultcount + 1$ correct servers propose $\false$ to $\conin\qp{\rp{\client, m, b}}$ and, by the \validity of \con, $\conin\qp{\rp{\client, m, b}}$ decides $\false$.